 5. Be thoughtful of others

-While you must take care of you, it is important to also think of others first.
+While you must take care of yourself, it is important to also think of others first.
 Consider someone else’s feelings with every action and word.

 6. Volunteer for unpleasant tasks